lakritidis/FLAGR/README.md

 ## Running FLAGR

-The FLAGR binary is executed in an identical manner, regardless of the operating system.
 The application accepts 4 optional arguments in the following fashion:

 `FLAGR [cutoff] [input_file] [output_path] [qrels_file]`

 The input arguments are:

-* `cutoff`: this is the evaluation cut-off point.
-That is, the number of items of the aggregate list that will be included in the evaluation process.
+* `cutoff`: the evaluation cut-off point, that is, the number of items of the aggregate list that will be included in the evaluation process.
 If nothing is passed, then the value 10 is used.
 * `input_file`: The full path to the input file that stores the input lists to be aggregated.
 This is where the aggregation algorithm/s read data from.
-* `output_path`: This is where the program writes the generated aggregate lists and the results of the evaluation process.
+* `output_path`: This is where the output aggregate lists and the evaluation results are stored.
 If nothing is passed, then the default value output is used.
 * `qrels_file`: This file stores the relevance judgments of the list elements.
-It is used by FLAGR to evaluate the employed rank aggregation algorithm/s.
+It is used to evaluate the employed rank aggregation algorithm/s.
 If nothing is passed, then no evaluation takes place.

 ## Installing PyFLAGR